RadarVisuals/RADAR/full_codebase_dump.md

  * @property {boolean} [isActive=false] - If true, the component attempts to access the microphone and start audio analysis.
  * @property {import('../../context/VisualConfigContext').AllLayerConfigs} [layerConfigs] - Current configurations for all visual layers.
 Used to get base values for audio-reactive parameters.
  * @property {import('../../hooks/useAudioVisualizer').AudioVisualizerSettings} [audioSettings] - Current settings for audio processing and analysis (e.g., intensity multipliers, smoothing factor).
- * @property {number} [configLoadNonce] - A nonce that changes when a new global configuration (preset) is loaded.
-Used to detect preset changes and potentially reset or adjust audio reactivity baselines.
+ * @property {number} [configLoadNonce] - A nonce that changes when a new global configuration (scene) is loaded.
+Used to detect scene changes and potentially reset or adjust audio reactivity baselines.
  * @property {React.RefObject<Object.<string, import('../../utils/CanvasManager').default>>} managerInstancesRef - Ref to the canvas manager instances, used to apply audio-driven visual modifications directly.
  */